 - 1. The student will identify and describe the physiological and psychological forces that affect a person threatened with danger including, but not limited to:

 - a.
 Legal shooting decisions

 - b.
 Shooter's responsibilities

 - c.
 Mind set conditions

 - d.
-Articulation of decisions
+De-Escalation

+- e.
+Medical aid considerations